diamond-org/flask-diamond/docs/rest.rst

 ---------------

 REST says we should not create URLs that imply actions; URLs must be things.
 This pattern is common in older websites.
-For example, you should not build an API with a URL called ``/api/move_piece`` because that describes an action: moving a piece.
+For example, you should not build an API with a URL called ``/api/rename_planet`` because that describes an action: changing a planet's name.
 REST says the only actions available are HTTP verbs, like GET and PUT.

 You can think about it this way too: when a web client visits a URL, it usually issues the GET verb.
-It doesn't really make sense to ``GET /api/move_piece``.
-However, early web developers tried to make this work using arguments.
+It doesn't really make sense to ``GET /api/rename_planet`` because that's actually something you want to push to the server, not get from the server.
-That resulted in operations like ``GET /api/move_piece?from=A2&to=C3``.
+However, early web developers tried to make this work using arguments, which resulted in operations like ``GET /api/move_piece?from=A2&to=C3``.
 These became really long URLs that contained all the same information as the RESTful example, but which broke certain features of the Internet.
 For example, if a web spider visited that URL, the web server would incorrectly interpret that visit as a command to move a piece.
 This leads to chaos.
 Don't make URLs this way.
 Be RESTful, instead.